-Madurai is one of the largest cities of Tamil Nadu famous for its ancient temples.
+Madurai is one of the largest cities of Tamil Nadu and is famous for its ancient temples.
 There is no dearth of popular tourist attractions in Madurai, which can make the trip memorable.
-This is one of the oldest inhabited cities in the world and is visited by tourists from all over the world especially for Meenakshi Amman Temple.
+This is one of the oldest inhabited cities in the world and is visited by tourists from all over the world, especially for Meenakshi Amman Temple.
 Madurai is brimming with architectural marvels and historical monuments, which allow tourists to get glimpses of the rich cultural heritage and glorious past of the city.
 Indian Holiday offers you the details of the major tourist attractions of Madurai.

 Madurai is popularly known as the Athens of the East, owing to a large number of religious sites.
 This cultural capital of Tamil Nadu also known as ‘Lotus City’, is literally built in the shape of a lotus.
-Madurai's temples are one of the major destinations for religious tour of South India.
-The temples of Madurai reflect the architectural splendor of the Dravidians and express the rich heritage and culture of our country.
-The Meenakshi Temple is the most famous temple of Madurai which attracts a number of tourists.
+Madurai's temples are one of the major destinations for the religious tour of South India.
+The temples of Madurai reflect the architectural splendor of the Dravidians and express the rich legacy and arts of our country.
+Here are some of the major tourist places in Madurai, which one should not miss during their Madurai trip.

-Vishnu Temple: Located at a distance from the Meenakshi Temple, another major tourist attraction of Madurai is the Vishnu Temple.
-The presiding deity of Vishnu Temple is called Azghar.
-It is believed that this is another form of Vishnu.
-He is believed to be Meenakshi's brother.
-During Chitrai festival a grand procession is carried from this temple to the Meenakshi Temple.
+Located at a mere distance from the Meenakshi Temple, another major tourist attraction of Madurai is the Koodal Azhagar Temple.
+The presiding deity of this temple is Lord Vishnu, which is called Azhagar.
+He is believed to be Goddess Meenakshi's brother.
+During the Chithirai festival, a grand procession is carried from this temple to the Meenakshi Temple.
 This temple is the perfect depiction of the architectural excellence of ancient times.
 This stunning structure is constructed in the Dravidian style and has a glorious five-tiered Rajagopuram that stands over 120 feet tall.
 This temple is one of the 108 Divya Desams that is highly revered by the Vaishnavite sect.